3.1. The message model¶

 3.1.4.
 Message Source¶

-The sender, which can be a single device if it has direct access to the MQTT network or a gateway, is another characteristic in this model.
+The sender, which can be a device or another gateway for example, is an optional characteristic in our message model.
 It can be very useful in answering status requests in a targeted way, for example.

 3.2.
 Bridging MQTT and the interface¶

 There are therefore a total of 8 characteristics in our message model: